meteorwebcomponents/compiler/README.md

   Title: Meteor Webcomponents Compiler for Meteor Polymer integration
   Description: Compiler for polymer/webcomponents in meteor.
   -->
-> This project is depricated
+> This project is depricated.
+Only for meteor < 1.3
 > #For meteor 1.3+ we have [Synthesis](https://github.com/meteorwebcomponents/synthesis)

 # Compiler